A

 The security.txt

-file is typically hosted at /.well-known/security.txt
+file, typically hosted at /.well-known/security.txt

-file for your website.
+file for your site.

 Step 1: Generate a PGP Key Pair